 The hand-crafted cases use a real wood veneer of walnut, hickory, or teak (Amico only), or a multi-layer piano black or white gloss finish, while the substrate is nearly ½” thick medium density fiberboard (MDF).

-Amazon will give you free two-day shipping if you’re a Prime member, whereas Como Audio provides free Ground shipping.
-Our warehouse is in MA so if you live on the east coast shipping usually takes 1-2 days.
+Amazon will give you free shipping if you’re a Prime member.
 Como Audio has a 60 day return window as opposed to Amazon’s 30 days.
-You can also arrange professional, in-home setup through Como Audio if it’s available in your area.
 Other than that, there is no difference.
 You get the same two year warranty and free technical support regardless.

 We love showing off our great customer service skills which we believe is one major thing that distinguishes us from others.
 We encourage you to contact us with any questions or issues at any time.
 We realize the plethora of features can be overwhelming and we’re happy to provide as much guidance as we can.
 We usually respond very quickly, even on weekends and holidays.
 Our email is firstname.lastname@example.org and our office phone is 1.844.644.8606 (Weekdays 9a-5p EST).
 We have a small but experienced staff eager to help.
-You’ll also find numerous basic “how-to” videos on our website you can access any time without the need to register.
+In addition to these Tech Rap articles, you’ll also find numerous basic “how-to” videos on our website you can access any time without the need to register.
 We’re passionate about making your music sound good with our products.
-In the end, it all comes down to enjoying the music.
+In the end, it all comes down to helping you enjoy the music.

 Tech Rap: Top 20 FAQs, Part Two